-We are distributing to holders of our common stock, at no charge, non-transferable subscription rights to purchase shares of our common stock.
-We refer to the offering that is the subject of this prospectus as the rights offering.
-In the rights offering, you will receive the right to invest \$0.65 for each share of common stock owned at 5:00 p.m., New York City Time, on [•], 2016, the record date of the rights offering.
-The subscription rights will not be tradable.
-The price per share will be determined on [•], 2016, which is the expiration date of the rights offering, and will equal the lower of \$1.50 or 85% of the volume weighted average price of our shares as reported on the OTC Pink Sheets on the expiration date.
-We refer to the price as so determined as the subscription price.

-Each subscription right will entitle you to invest \$0.65 towards the purchase of shares of our common stock, which we refer to as the basic subscription right, at the subscription price.
-If you exercise your basic subscription rights in full, and other shareholders do not fully exercise their basic subscription rights, you will be entitled to an over-subscription privilege to purchase a portion of the unsubscribed Common Stock at the subscription price, subject to proration and ownership limitations, which we refer to as the over-subscription privilege.
+SIGA is distributing, at no charge, to the holders of our common stock, par value \$0.0001 per share, non-transferable subscription rights to purchase up to [•] shares of the Company's common stock.
+Each stockholder will receive one subscription right for each share of our common stock owned on [•], 2016, and each subscription right will entitle its holder to purchase [•] shares of the Company's common stock.
+If you exercise your basic subscription rights in full, and other stockholders do not fully exercise their basic subscription rights, you will be entitled to an over-subscription privilege to purchase a portion of the unsubscribed common stock at the subscription price, subject to proration limitations and the potential ownership limitations set forth below under "- Limitations on Exercise", which we refer to as the over-subscription privilege.
 Each subscription right consists of a basic subscription right and an over-subscription privilege.

+We expect the total purchase price of the common stock offered in the rights offering to be approximately \$35,000,000, assuming full participation, payable in cash.
+The net proceeds of the rights offering will be used by us and/or our subsidiaries for the satisfaction of certain judgments described herein and the funding of working capital, planned capital investments and other general corporate purposes.

-The number of shares that you will obtain will equal the accepted dollar amount of your investment divided by the subscription price rounded down to the nearest whole share.
-If all the subscription rights were exercised, the total gross proceeds to us from the sale of shares of common stock offered in the rights offering would be approximately \$35.3 million.
-The net proceeds of the rights offering, after deducting estimated offering expenses of \$500,000, will be approximately \$34.8 million.
-Proceeds of the rights offering will be used by us, in combination with other sources of liquidity, to satisfy the PharmAthene Judgment.
+Assuming the rights offering is fully subscribed, the net proceeds available to us from the rights offering, after deducting estimated offering expenses of \$[•] payable by us, will be approximately \$[•].
+Proceeds of the rights offering will be used by us and/or our subsidiaries, in combination with other sources of cash, to satisfy the PharmAthene Judgment and to fund working capital, and other general corporate purposes.